 This is nerve-wracking for many job seekers, particularly if the question is challenging.
 The stress of the situation can lead people to blurt out things they don’t mean or stumble, trying to clarify.
 In some instances, they may fail to deliver a response that’s as eloquent as they’d like.
 It may not even be a true representation of their knowledge or character — but there are no take-backs or re-dos in-person.

 Video interviews help to eliminate some of these issues.
-It gives an individual time to consider their response, making sure they’re saying what they mean and giving the best answer for the question posed to them.
+It gives an individual time to consider their response, making sure they’re saying what they mean and giving the best answer to the question posed to them.
 Having the opportunity to position themselves in their best light in the screening process, will give them more confidence to perform their best should they be chosen for an in-person interview later in the hiring process.

 12. Save the candidate from transportation headaches

 Rather than driving all over town, or even to another town, for a job interview that might not pan out, candidates can record a video interview when and where it’s convenient for them.
 Offering a video interview screening demonstrates that you respect the candidate’s time and resources as well, which is more likely to appeal to a greater number of top talent.

 13. Enable after-hours interviewing

 Many job seekers struggle to find a new career opportunity when they’re already employed because making time during the workday to head out on a job interview is a challenge, not to mention taboo.
 They may feel like they have to lie to their employer — faking illness, doctor appointments, or client meetings to get to an interview.

 Not only is this stressful, but sometimes, it’s just not possible.

 Video interviewing makes it much easier to pursue new jobs since the professional can record their responses after hours or on the weekends instead of having to take time away from their current employment to have a discussion about future work.

 14. Let the candidate set the scene